fin123.dev

 AI built in.
 Audit built in.
 No black box.

 Build in the grid.
-Mark Assumptions and Outputs directly in the spreadsheet surface your team already understands.
+Mark Assumptions and Outputs directly in the spreadsheet your team already knows.

 Diff runs, not just spreadsheets.
-Compare Scenarios, Run Sets, and Sensitivity Cases with persisted Results and Audit evidence.
+Compare Scenarios, Sensitivity Cases, and Results side by side.

-Connect governed data directly in the grid. =DATA() brings databases, APIs, files, and approved internal datasets into the model through one consistent formula interface.
+Connect approved data directly in the grid. =DATA("bank.net_interest_income") maps business concepts to approved internal and external data through one formula interface.

 fin123 root spreadsheet surface with model grid and results panel